eaasi/user-handbook/source/overview/introduction.rst

 The EaaSI platform is built on top of Emulation-as-a-Service (EaaS).
 EaaSI's "flavor" of EaaS contains features and functionality unique to the needs of the EaaSI network, and a fresh interface design by `PortalMedia <https://www.portalmedia.com/>`_.
-This guide is intended to expand upon the description of Demo and Administration UI functionality in the `EaaS documentation <http://eaas.uni-freiburg.de/docs/>`_, to account for these changes.
+This guide is intended to expand upon the description of functionality in the `EaaS documentation <http://eaas.uni-freiburg.de/docs/>`_, to account for these changes.

 We hope that the User Handbook will be of help, not just to members and users within the EaaSI network, but more